Shahadat-360/GameStore/README.md

 Game Store Application Using Asp.net Core

 # Project Description
-CRUD Operations are perform using a small gaming project which clearning concept of CRUD using ASP.Net API.
+CRUD Operations are perform using a small gaming project which clearing concept of CRUD using ASP.Net API.

-Installation Proecess
+Installation Process

 ## Installation

-- Simply Download Download and Using Visual Studio open it and run it.
+- Simply Download Visual Studio and Using Visual Studio open it and run it.

 ### If want to install and run using Visual Studio Code then follow the given steps